Purpose of Internal Audit

 - The ICA is responsible for performing and/or providing functional coordination and guidance for the following institution-wide audit activities:

 - As applicable, recruit, train, and maintain a professional audit staff with sufficient knowledge, skills, experience, and professional certifications to meet the objectives of this charter.
-To the extent that additional or expert/specialized skills are needed to supplement the work, such activities may be co-sourced or outsourced, as necessary.
+To the extent that additional or expert/specialized skills are needed to supplement the work, such activities may be co-sourced or out-sourced as necessary.

 - Evaluate and assess significant new or changing services, processes, operations, and control processes coincident with their development, implementation, and/or expansion.